Rigos0/e2b-coding-agent/README.md

 ![image](https://github.com/user-attachments/assets/e1d30f2e-028c-4fe9-8770-fc777976fd95)

-This repository contains a coding agent that can clone a GitHub repository, plan and execute tasks, and interact with the user through a web interface.
+A coding agent that can clone a GitHub repository, plan and execute tasks, and interact with the user through a web interface.
 The agent is built with the E2B Python SDK and the frontend is a Next.js application.

 The agent works in a secure E2B sandbox environment where all agent actions are executed.